-We hit the road at 06:00AM on Sunday and had our breakfast at Tubac Overview Park, again.
-The group was never disappointed by the food but we agreed the tinolang manok can use a little bit of salt.
+We hit the road at 06:00AM on a Sunday and had our breakfast at Tubac Overview Park, again.
+The group was never disappointed by the food but we agreed the tinolang manok could use a little bit of salt.
 It was a consensus, really, when the meal was almost over.
 Haha.

-We were merrily on our way, passing through several necessary checkpoints, seeing people attend early masses, wondering what some people do on early Sunday, and realizing we did not need to rely on maps this time.
+We were merrily on our way; passing through several necessary checkpoints, seeing people attend early masses, wondering what some people do on early Sunday, and realizing we did not need to rely on maps this time.

 After almost three hours (honestly I’m not really good at keeping up time), we reached Brgy.
 Ilomavis.
 There was a 10-peso environmental fee being collected before entering the barangay, only if you were visiting a tourist destination in the area.
 We were.
 So we paid the fee and got registered.